-Master of Science in Behavioral Health (MSBH) students have the opportunity to gain meaningful real-world practice in some of the Bay Area’s leading behavioral health agencies.
+Master of Science in Behavioral Health (MSBH) students have the opportunity to gain meaningful real-world practice in some of the Bay Area’s leading community-based and behavioral health agencies.

 In preparation for the fieldwork internship, our MSBH program offers: